Charles Sturt Campus

 HDR Workshop: In the afternoon of 26th November 2025

-Call for Papers Now open
+Call for Papers now open

-Deadline for full paper –1st September 2025
+Deadline for 2000 word Full Paper –1st September 2025 (optional)

 Deadline for submissions for Jan Schapper Scholarship – 1 October 2025